-Richard Dickinson MFA, Associate Director & Outreach and Education DirectorA former dancer with Ohio Ballet in Akron, OH, Dickinson’s association with that company began in 1988.
+Richard Dickinson MFA, Associate Director & Outreach + Education DirectorA former dancer with Ohio Ballet in Akron, OH, Dickinson’s association with that company began in 1988.
 He later became ballet master and director of company touring.
 Richard has served as Artistic Associate for Hubbard Street Dance Chicago.
-He currently is an adjunct professor at Youngstown State University; co-director of State Street Ballet’s Summer Intensive (located in Santa Barbara, CA), and Rehearsal Director for Verb Ballets.
+He currently is Associate Director and Education + Outreach Director for Verb Ballets.
 He was most recently the Artistic Director of Ballet Western Reserve, in Youngstown, OH and the Artistic Director of Great Lakes Festival Ballet (Warren, OH).
 Dickinson has also directed Boston Ballet II and was a soloist with Boston Ballet for eight years.
 At age fifteen, he joined the Pasadena Dance Theatre and was awarded a National Endowment for the Arts Emerging Choreographer Award for a work premiered by the same company.
 He performed in the PBS television production of “Frankie and Johnny” with the Chicago Ballet and danced principal roles in Asian, European and American tours with Rudolf Nureyev and the Boston Ballet.
-In addition to an extensive dance career, including principal and soloist roles with Ohio Ballet, Boston Ballet, Honolulu City Ballet, various regional companies and Chamber Dance Theatre in Milwaukee, where he was Artistic Director.
+In addition to an extensive dance career, including principal and soloist roles with Ohio Ballet, Boston Ballet, Honolulu City Ballet, various regional companies and Chamber Dance Theatre in Milwaukee, where he was also Artistic Director.
 Dickinson has adjudicated four Regional Dance America festivals held throughout the United States.
 He received his Master of Fine Arts degree in Contemporary Dance from Case Western Reserve University in 2005.

 About Verb Ballets